Skip to main content

 Intro

-Dynatrace App UIs are built with React and TypeScript.
+You build a Dynatrace app UI with React and TypeScript.
 This tutorial doesn't explain all the needed concepts in detail.
-If you would like to learn more about these technologies, read React and TypeScript.
+If you would like to learn more about these technologies, visit our learning resources on React and TypeScript.
 The Strato design system provides a React component library, which you can use to create user interfaces for Dynatrace Apps without building every component from scratch.
-For more details, read the section about the Design System.
+For more details, visit our Design System reference page.

 1. Set the stage